 A formation called the Tethys Trench that became part of the Himalaya range when the Indo-Australian and Eurasian Plates collided was made up of a blend of granite and basalt infused into weaker sedimentary layers which is now easily studied, recognized, and placed next to other parts of the Himalaya range for comparison.

-The Himalaya contain glaciers on all sides, some intersecting and joining with each other and others ebbing and flowing solitarily with the rapid changes in the mountain weather patterns.
+The Himalayas contain glaciers on all sides, some intersecting and joining with each other and others ebbing and flowing solitarily with the rapid changes in the mountain weather patterns.

-At an average width of 100-150 miles wide the Himalaya provide an imposing geographical barrier between the northern Plateau of Tibet and India to the south.
+At an average width of 100-150 miles wide the Himalayas provide an imposing geographical barrier between the northern Plateau of Tibet and India to the south.